 The town itself offers some excellent accommodation and restaurant options as well as an eclectic variety of African curios and authentic art sold by friendly Zimbabwean locals who are wonderfully welcoming and eager to help you enjoy your stay.

 The warmest of welcomes awaits you at Ilala Lodge Hotel.
 A gracefully distinguished ambiance.
 Attentive yet discrete service that always comes with a smile.
 The sublime surroundings of our boutique hotel will reawaken your senses while the power of the majestic Victoria Falls renews your spirit.
 Relax in luxurious style.
 Listen to the meditative rhythm of the great Zambezi as you drift off to sleep.

-As morning comes, gently awake and lift your head to see the spray of the majestic Victoria Falls across the unspoiled horizon – and let your soul sigh.
-Feel at ease in our elegant and spacious rooms with African Teak furniture, soft, crisp linen – all en-suite facilities, bathroom with separate shower, air conditioning, overhead fan, satellite TV, hair dryer, tea & coffee making facilities, free Wi-Fi and a safe.
-56 rooms in total including 2 Executive Suites, 2 Standard Suites, 20 deluxe rooms and 32 Standard rooms.
+As the morning comes, gently awake and lift your head to see the spray of the majestic Victoria Falls across the unspoiled horizon – and let your soul sigh.
+Feel at ease in our elegant and spacious rooms with African Teak furniture, soft, crisp linen – all en-suite facilities, bathroom with separate shower, air conditioning, overhead fan, satellite TV, hairdryer, tea & coffee making facilities, free Wi-Fi, and a safe.
+56 rooms in total including 2 Executive Suites, 2 Standard Suites, 20 deluxe rooms, and 32 Standard rooms.

 We have a tours desk in the hotel where you can book all you’re activities.
 Ilala Lodge also has a spa, where you can spoil yourself after that long safari!